Historic Quaker Houses of Philadelphia

 6306 Germantown Ave.
 Germantown

-Above: The John House in Germantown.
+Above: The Johnson House in Germantown.
 Image source: Wikipedia

-The Johnson House was built between 1765 and 1768 by wealthy Quaker landowner John Johnson Sr. (1709–1794) as a wedding present for his son, John Johnson Jr., who married Rachel Livezey in 1770 at Germantown Friends Meeting.
+The Johnson House was built between 1765 and 1768 by wealthy Quaker landowner John Johnson (Jansen), Sr. (1709–1794) as a wedding present for his son, John Johnson, Jr. who married Rachel Livezey in 1770 at Germantown Friends Meeting.

 Architectural clues suggest the house was constructed by Jacob Knorr, the same master carpenter who built Cliveden, another prominent home from the same era located nearby.
 Today, the Johnson House is considered the oldest surviving home in Germantown that was built for year-round use.